 - What ONE SPECIFIC THING do I want to change?

-Be specific in defining your goal.
-If you're anything like me, there's always something to work on, to improve, to learn, to unlearn.
-Growth and change make for a healthier, more joyful and forward-moving life.
-Brendon Burchard, world leading high performance coach, says this: "When you're done changing, you're done" and I agree.
+Be specific in defining your goals.
+There is always something to work on, to improve, to learn, to unlearn.
+Growth and change make for a healthier, more enriched and more joyful life.
+Brendon Burchard, high performance coach, says this: "When you're done changing, you're done" and I agree.

 How often do your thoughts go back to some past event?
 Or become anxious about some possible future event that probably will never happen?
 Or let a situation control your thoughts?
+I'm guilty of this and it's a bad habit.
 We are suddenly anxious and often, don't even realize why.
 It's because our thoughts took us there.

-Other forms of mindlessness include time we waste in unconscious dreamland and behaviors.
-Watching stupid television shows, playing games on the computer or cell phone, picking our skin or nails, pulling our hair, or snacking when we are not hungry.
+Other forms of mindlessness include time we spend watching stupid television shows, playing games on the computer or cell phone, picking our skin or nails, pulling our hair, or snacking when we are not hungry.
 These are all forms of mindlessness which take us out of the present moment.

 Mindlessness is the failure to pay attention.
 It's like we are on auto-pilot.
-We eat, drink, or do something unhealthy without really being present.
-When was the last time you went unconscious?
+We eat, drink, pick, or do something unhealthy without really being present.
+I call it a trance.
+Who knows how or why it happens.

 So what should we pay attention to if we want to transform our lives?
 Here are some key things: